zoom/rtms-meeting-assistant-starter-kit/query_prompt.md

 <query/>
 Your task:
 - First, answer the query clearly and professionally based on the meeting summaries.
-- Then, output an XML block listing all meeting UUIDs and timestamps where the discussed topic or entity appears.
+- Then, output an XML block listing all stream IDs and timestamps where the discussed topic or entity appears.
+Use the stream ID values from the summaries (these are the identifiers used as filenames, not the meeting UUIDs).

 Your output **must** follow this exact structure: